 - Soul Food features this among the three sisters, mainly on the turbulent relationship between Maxine and Terri.

 - Sansa and Arya Stark in George R.R.
 Martin's A Song of Ice and Fire almost meet the description.
 Sansa is very conventionally pretty, popular, and fashionable, but she's actually the more bookish of the two, if very naive.
 Her sister's lack of standard graces, manners and polish constantly embarrasses her and she always feels the need to call her out on any faux pas she makes.
 Arya is, although not particularly intellectual, rather more Street Smart and is rebellious, active, comparatively homely, supremely uninterested in fashion and very critical of her sister's perceived shallowness and unwillingness to get out and smell the reality.
-Their relationship seems to straddle the line between truly loving each other, and Cain and Abel: you cannot leave them alone in the same room for ten minutes without both finding ways to hurt the other — and then feel (reluctantly, if almost genuinely) sorry about it, later.
-At least until both of them are horribly broken.
+Their relationship seems to straddle the line between truly loving each other, and Cain and Abel: you cannot leave them alone in the same room for ten minutes without each finding ways to hurt the other — to then start feeling (reluctantly, if almost genuinely) sorry about it once their emotions have settled, later.
+At least until both of them are horribly broken upon their being separated.